DylanPiercey/tusk/README.md

     vNode.toString(); // '<div editable="true">Hello World</div>';

     /**
-     * @params type can also be a function that returns nodes.
+     * @params type can also be an object with a render function (shown in example above).
      */
     ```